-M-83 was included in the Clarksburg Master Plan since 1960.
-It is an integral to the development of Clarksburg.
-It provides a much direct connection from Clarksburg to Shady Grove Metro.
-Clarksburg has grown from a community of 10,000 residents in 2010 to over 30,000 residents.
+M-83 has been included in the Clarksburg Master Plan since 1960.
+It is integral to the development of Upcounty including Clarksburg, Germantown area residents.
+It provides a multi-modal direct connection from Clarksburg to Shady Grove Metro, and provides a much needed support to the traffic needs for the area.
+It is also vital for the development of the planned economic centers in the now defunct Lakeforest Mall area, in addition to regular transportation needs.
+Having only MD 355 to support Clarksburg and upcountry traffic is hardly sustainable.
+MD 355 is routinely backed up and local residents cannot even enter into mD 355 from the streets that feed into 355, causing needless delays, air pollution and lost time and wages to the people in the area.
+Clarksburg has grown from a community of 10,000 residents in 2010 to over 40,000 residents now, with more construction of homes ongoing.
 It continues to grow at a rapid pace.
 The transportation infrastructure is sorely lacking.
-Removing sections of M-83 will adversely impact the quality of life for current and future Clarksburg residents.
-It is time to build M-83.
+Removing sections of M-83 will adversely impact the quality of life for current and future residents of Clarksburg in particular and Upcounty in general.
+Please keep M-83 in the Master Plan.
+Krupal Chukka Clarksburg, MD ID: 192 Santhosh Shetty Dear Planning Board Members: